 Communities will be better supported to help their people maintain social connections and strengthen their quality of life.
-Health services will be easy to navigate, with multiple ways to engage with diverse workforces and lived experience networks.
+Health services will be easy to navigate, with multiple ways to engage with diverse workforces and networks of people with lived experience.

 Bringing diverse voices to the heart of the health system enables greater opportunities to listen and learn and to design a system that is responsive and empathetic.
-This is an important shift to rebalance power and control between different stakeholders in the system and to better distribute responsibility of central and local government decision making.
+This is an important shift to rebalance power and control between different stakeholders in the system and to better distribute responsibility of central and local government decision-making.